 ZeroVM is a portable, lightweight, and secure tool for creating an isolated environment for running single processes at a time.
 This approach is based on the Chromium Native Client (NaCl) project.
 In contrast, other virtualization and container technologies provide a fully virtualized OS and running environment for executing multiple processes.

-Instead, ZeroVM embeds an application in an isolated environment in order to enable virtualization at the app level — that, without requiring an operating system or kernel.
-This setup boosts deployment speed (startup in under 6 milliseconds) and improves security for processes or apps that run unverified code across different virtual environments.
+Instead, ZeroVM embeds an application in an isolated environment to enable virtualization at the app level, without requiring an operating system or kernel.
+This setup boosts deployment speed (startup in under six milliseconds) and improves security for processes or apps that run unverified code across different virtual environments.

 6. Podman – Open-source, daemonless container engine for Linux

 Note that Buildah and Podman have different concepts of a container.
-While Podman lets you create more long-lived containers, Buildah containers simply enable you to add content back to a container image.
+While Podman allows you to create more long-lived containers, Buildah containers enable you to add content back to a container image.
 Think of this way: the buildah run command imitates the RUN command in a Dockerfile, while the podman run command mimics the docker run command.
-This and their underlying storage system differences prevent you from seeing Buildah containers within Podman, and vice versa.
+This, along with their underlying storage system differences, prevents you from seeing Buildah containers within Podman, and vice versa.

 7. BuildKit – Image building engine for Docker